 Write it down and post it where you can see it.

 Once you have your intentions, goals and/or framework, write it down so you can see it daily.
 This way, you’ll keep your mind focused on what you want and who you want to be.
-You’ll automatically question when something is off or you’re heading off course.
+You’ll automatically question when something is off or if you’re heading off course.

-Track it in your planner.
+Track it in your planner or digital calendar.

 When you schedule things, you generally do them.
 If it’s written in my planner, I do my best to get it done.
 It becomes a priority.
 So make sure you’re writing your self-care days, your exercise days, and your other intentions and focus points into your planner.
 If you’re trying to create new habits, grab some planner stickers to track hydration, diet, or exercise goals.